-- Identifying bottlenecks, areas of congestion and the contributing factors to these problems.
+- Identifying bottlenecks, areas of congestion and their contributing factors

-- Identify possible outcomes and how to proceed proactively.
+- Identifying possible outcomes and how to proceed proactively

-- Generate optimal routes, including the best modes of transportation and timing.
+- Generating optimal routes, including the best modes of transportation and timing

-- Present scenario comparison graphs, charts, and data.
+- Presenting scenario comparison graphs, charts, and data

 Consider a solution that allows for: